Here is some information on how we rig Dipsy Divers on our boat for Lake Erie Walleye.

 2. Attach 8" snubber to back side of the diver.

-3. Attach 3-5' 15# or 20# leader between snubber and lure.
+3. Attach 3-5' 20# leader between snubber and lure.
+You can purchase pre-tied leaders from us if you'd like.
 Tie the leader up with a snap on one side and snap swivel on the other side.
 Try not to make your leader longer than your rod, which helps with storage while not in use. ( Leader here in orange and short for instruction purpose only. ) You can also use ball bearing snap swivels on your leaders to help even more with line twist.
 We typically don't since there are multiple swivels in use on the Dipsy Diver itself and the snubber.

 4. Attach snap swivel to lure, which in this picture is a Michigan Stinger Scorpion Spoon that we stock here on our website.